unlckks/power-mall/README.md

 ## Project Description

-A Spring Cloud, Nacos, Seata, Mysql, Redis, RocketMQ, ElasticSearch, microservices based e-commerce mall system , using mainstream Internet technology architecture services registration and discovery as well as having a complete order process etc.
+A Spring Cloud, Nacos, Seata, Mysql, Redis, RocketMQ, ElasticSearch, microservices based  mall system , using mainstream Internet technology architecture services registration and discovery as well as having a complete order process etc.
 The code is completely open source, without any secondary packaging. it is a very suitable secondary development of e-commerce platform system.